-- 1. S.M.
-Sze and Kwok K. Ng, Physics of Semiconductor Devices, 3rd edn, Wiley (2012). - 2.
-M.S.
-Tyagi, Introduction to Semiconductor Materials and Devices 1st Ed.
-John Wiley and Sons (1991).
+- 1. S. M. Sze and Kwok K. Ng, Physics of Semiconductor Devices, 3rd edition, Wiley (2012). - 2.
+M. S. Tyagi, Introduction to Semiconductor Materials and Devices 1st edition, John Wiley and Sons (1991).

-Oucome: Students will be able to understand and appreciate the functionality of modern semiconductor devices.
+Outcome: Students will be able to understand and appreciate the functionality of modern semiconductor devices.

-PH684 - NANOSCIENCE AND TECHNOLOGY & APPLICATIONS
+PH684 - NANOSCIENCE AND TECHNOLOGY